Chantal van den Broek-Blaak: Professional career

 2016 was her most successful season to date, yielding wins in Le Samyn des Dames, the Ronde van Drenthe, Gent–Wevelgem and the Holland Ladies Tour.

 In 2017, van den Broek-Blaak became both Dutch national and world road race champion after she successfully broke away from an elite group of riders 8 km from the finish.
 In the rainbow jersey, she won the Amstel Gold Race in 2018.

 2019 saw Chantal Blaak win Omloop Het Nieuwsblad for the first time.
+In 2020, she enhanced her resume by winning the Tour of Flanders for Women.
+A year later, she won Strade Bianche Women.

+She sat out of the 2023 season after announcing her pregnancy in January at her team's presentation.
+She returned to racing in 2024, becoming Dutch national champion for the third time.

+In January 2025, she announced her retirement as she is expecting a second child – having originally planned to retire at the end of the 2025 season.

 Personal life

 In the 2019 off-season, Chantal Blaak married former cyclist Lars van den Broek.